-We offer custom cabinets in San Francisco and southern California, in addition to millwork, wood windows and handcrafted wood furniture.
+We offer custom built cabinets and semi custom cabinets in San Francisco, southern California, and nationwide.
+We also offer custom millwork, wood windows for historic homes, and handcrafted wood furniture.

-Like any project, custom woodwork that completely satisfies the customer depends on good communication.
+The key to the success of any new cabinet project is to know what to expect.
+To that end, any project that completely satisfies the customer’s expectations depends on excellent communication.
 As simple as that sounds, getting everyone involved to speak the same language can be a challenge.

-Here are a few tips that can improve communication on your project:
+Here are a few tips that can improve communication on your custom cabinets or woodwork project:

 Pricing: compare apples to apples on custom kitchen bids